Palirria: accurate on-line parallelism estimation for adaptive work-stealing

 2015 (English)In: Concurrency and Computation, ISSN 1532-0626, E-ISSN 1532-0634Article in journal (Refereed) Published

 We present Palirria, a self-adapting work-stealing scheduling method for nested fork/join parallelism that can be used to estimate the number of utilizable workers and self-adapt accordingly.
 The estimation mechanism is optimized for accuracy, minimizing the requested resources without degrading performance.
-We implemented Palirria for both the Linux and Barrelfish operating systems and evaluated it on two platforms: a 48-core NUMA multiprocessor and a simulated 32-core system.
-Compared to state-of-the-art, we observed higher accuracy in estimating resource requirements.
+We implemented Palirria for both the Linux and Barrelfish operating systems and evaluated it on two platforms: a 48-core Non-Uniform Memory Access (NUMA) multiprocessor and a simulated 32-core system.
+Compared with state-of-the-art, we observed higher accuracy in estimating resource requirements.
 This leads to improved resource utilization and performance on par or better to executing with fixed resource allotments.

 Place, publisher, year, edition, pages

-parallel, workload, runtime, task, adaptive, resource management, load balancing, work-stealing
+multicore, parallel, scheduler, workload, runtime, task, adaptive, resource management, load balancing, work-stealing